Control of deterministic breakdown to turbulence of hypersonic boundary layer with spanwise non-uniform surface temperature: Results

-DNS studies of laminar to turbulence transition under deterministic forcing (section \ref{sec:actuator}) are used to assess the effectiveness of spanwise non-uniform surface temperature to delay transition.
-Laminar to turbulence transition via second Mack mode fundamental resonance (SMF) and first Mack mode oblique breakdown (FMO) is investigated for a Mach 6, cold ($T_{w,base}=5$) flat plate boundary layer with zero pressure gradient.
-Further details about the operating conditions, domain size and grid resolution are summarized in tables \ref{tab:transition_op_conditions} and \ref{tab:transition_grid}.
 The computational methodology was previously verified \citep{Boscagli2025_SCITECH} with the existing data in the literature \citep{Franko2013} for a nearly adiabatic flat plate ($T_{w,base}=6.5$) for $M_{\infty}=6$.
 Typical DNS grid requirements \citep{Franko2013} are met.
 In the laminar region there are approximately 24 (streamwise) points per second Mack mode fundamental wavelength for the SMF configuration, and approximately 85 points per spanwise wavelength of the first Mack mode for the FMO case.
 In the turbulent region, the grid resolution is evaluated based on friction length $\delta_{\nu} = \nu_w/u_{\tau}$ (with $u_{\tau}=\sqrt{\tau_w/\rho_w}$), and expressed in near wall units indicated with subscript $(\cdot)^+$.
 The maximum grid spacing in the streamwise ($\Delta x^{+}_{max}$), spanwise ($\Delta z^{+}_{max}$) and wall-normal ($\Delta y^{+}_{max}$) directions for both the SMF and FMO configurations are reported in table \ref{tab:transition_grid}, and typical DNS grid requirements based on the existing literature \citep{Franko2013} are met.
 Sections \ref{sec:transition_SMF} and \ref{sec:transition_FMO} below present the assessment of the uncontrolled (baseline) and controlled configurations for both the SMF and FMO configurations, respectively.